 CHANNEL CATFISH.
-Good fishing reported from a number of waters.
+Good fishing reported from a number of waters throughout the state.
 The more productive areas including the CT River in the evening, Batterson Park Pond, Wauregan Reservoir, Crescent Lake (Southington), Lake Wintergreen, and Beardsley Park Pond.

 COMMON CARP.
 Good action in all locations.
-Lake Zoar, Batterson Park Pond, Aspinook Pond and West Thompson Lake are all good carp producers.
+Lake Zoar, the CT River, Batterson Park Pond, Aspinook Pond and West Thompson Lake are all good carp producers.
+Some good action for carp reported from the Shetucket River in Norwich (below the 8th Street Bridge).

 NORTHERN PIKE.
-Anglers are catching some pike in Bantam Lake, Pachaug Pond and Hopeville Pond, other places to try include Lake Lillinonah, Lake Zoar, Winchester Lake and Mansfield Hollow Reservoir.
-Anglers are also finding some nice pike in the small impoundments on the Housatonic River from Bulls Bridge up to Salisbury.
+Few reports for pike this week.
+Bantam Lake, Pachaug Pond, Hopeville Pond, Lake Lillinonah, Lake Zoar, Winchester Lake and Mansfield Hollow Reservoir are all good places for pike.
+Some nice pike can also be found in the small impoundments on the Housatonic River from Bulls Bridge up to Salisbury.